tdimnet/diwa/README.md

 __NOTE__ : This is a fork fron the [Php Diwa Project](https://github.com/snsttr/diwa).
 It initialy uses Sqlite instead of MySQL and didn't rely on Docker Compose.

----

-This is just a short description.
-For full Documentation see [docs](docs) Directory.

 ## Requirements
 * Docker and docker-compose